ai-sns/aisns/README.md

 # aisns
-a Social Network Service and Software for ai
+a Social Network Service and Software for ai agent